aloz/esl2http/README.md

  The thing is I do not know your Docker production environment.
 My Docker production environment on Linux was under ARM Linux on Raspberry Pi, on Windows was Docker-Desktop with WSL2 under Windows 10 x64 The regulat Dockerfile- didn't tested on regular Linux, but I believe it should work.

-  Thank you!
+  Thank you, and good luck!

   Best regards,

   Anton Lozovskyi
   #
- Solition copyright (c) by me
+ Solution copyright (c) by me